Humiliation or Rejection — What’s Holding You Back?

 Right now, the memory of it is dim, near forgotten, and yet it tenaciously lingers deep inside and cripples your success.

 Before I continue, I’d like to give a shout out to Fabienne Fredrickson of Client Attraction fame, whose article, It’s Not Procrastination, It’s Fear of Rejection, inspired this post.
 Thanks Fabienne.

-Fabienne’s article focuses on the fear of rejection as the underlying cause of people accomplishing their dreams, of achieving the success they desire.
+Fabienne’s article focuses on the fear of rejection as the underlying reason people don’t make their dreams true, or achieving the success they desire.

-The concept is that something happened to us, perhaps in childhood, which made us feel rejected.
-These rejections have transformed into an inner voice that says you’re not good enough or smart enough or have what it takes to succeed.
+The idea is that something happened to us, perhaps in childhood, which made us feel rejected.
+These rejections have become an inner voice that declares you’re not good enough or smart enough or have what it takes to succeed.